Cardiac Rehabilitation: Hospital ProgramSkip to the navigation

-Cardiac rehabilitation (rehab) phase I starts while you are in the hospital and emphasizes exercise and education.
+Cardiac rehabilitation (rehab) may start while you are in the hospital.
+The hospital program is one part, or phase, of your cardiac rehab.
+This phase emphasizes exercise and education.

 - A customized exercise program, based on your medical history, clinical condition, and symptoms.